inventree/project-adr/docs/index.md

-# InvenTree Project Documentation
+# InvenTree Project ADR Documentation

-These pages contain general documentation regarding the direction and governance of the InvenTree project.
-They target the general org, not only InvenTree/InvenTree, the inventory management system.
+These pages contain general documentation regarding the direction and (technical) governance of the InvenTree project.
+They target the general project, not only InvenTree/InvenTree (which contains the backend for the inventory management system).

-InvenTree consists of many components, working together to enable inventory management and more, with a focus on electronics (manufacturing).
+InvenTree consists of many components, working together to enable inventory management and releated tasks, with a focus on electronics (manufacturing).
 Decisions regarding the architecture of the project are documented as {term}`ADR` in the [docs/adr](adr/index.md) directory.

 ```{toctree}
 :caption: Table of Contents